Fast Approximate Dynamic Programming for Input-Affine Dynamics: Numerical experiments

-We next compare the performance of the d-DP and d-CDP algorithms for solving instances of the optimal control problem, using the cost functions derived from the backward value iteration.
-In this regards, recall that the d-DP algorithm also provides us with the control laws~$\disc{\mu}_t:\setg{X} \ra \setg{U}$.
-Hence, we report the performance of the d-DP algorithm for the two following cases: \begin{itemize} \item[(i)] d-DP ($J$) denoting the case where the control sequence $\mathbf{u}\opt (x_0)$ is derived according to \eqref{eq:opt control J}, i.e., using the greedy policy w.r.t. the costs $\disc{J}_t: \setg{X} \ra \R$. \item[(ii)] d-DP ($\mu$) denoting the case where the control sequence $\mathbf{u}\opt (x_0)$ is derived according to \eqref{eq:opt control Mu}, i.e., via LERP extension of the control laws $\disc{\mu}_t:\setg{X} \ra \setg{U}$. \end{itemize} Table~\ref{tab:comparison 1} reports the average relative cost (w.r.t. the trajectory cost of d-DP ($\mu$) with $N=81^2$) and the average total run-time (the running time of the backward value iteration plus the running time of the forward computation of control sequence for each initial condition) for different grid sizes.
-The average is taken over ten instances of the optimal control problem with random initial conditions, chosen uniformly from $\setc{X} = [-1,1]^2$.
-Comparing the first two rows of Table~\ref{tab:comparison 1}, we see that d-CDP has a slightly better performance compared to d-DP ($J$) w.r.t. both the trajectory cost and the running time.
-Indeed, by Remark~\ref{rem:complexity compare}, the time complexity of both algorithms is of $\ord(TN^2)$, which matches the reported running times.
+We next compare the performance of the three algorithms in solving instances of the optimal control problem, using the cost functions derived from the backward value iteration.
+To this end, we apply the greedy control input~\eqref{eq:opt control J} w.r.t. the computed discrete costs-to-go $\disc{J}_t$ using d-DP and d-CDP algorithms, and the same discrete input space $\setg{U}$ as the one in d-DP.
+Let us first consider the complexity of d-DP and d-CDP algorithms.
+Figure~\ref{fig:complexity} reports the \emph{total} run-time of a random problem instance for different grid sizes (i.e., the time requirement of backward value iteration for finding $\disc{J}_t, \ t = 0,1,\ldots,T-1$, plus the time requirement of forward iteration for finding $u\opt_t, \ t = 0,1,\ldots,T-1$).
+Regarding the reported running times, note that they correspond to the given complexities in Theorems~\ref{thm:complexity d-CDP Alg 1} and \ref{thm:complexity d-CDP Alg 2} and Remark~\ref{rem:complexity compare}: For our numerical example, the running time is of $\ord(TN^2)$ for d-DP and d-CDP~\ref{alg:d-CDP general}, and of $\ord(TN)$ for d-CDP~\ref{alg:d-CDP separ}.
+The difference can be readily seen in the slope of the corresponding lines in Figure~\ref{fig:complexity} as $N$ increases.
 In this regard, we also note that the backward value iteration is the absolutely dominant factor in the reported running times.
 (Effectively, the reported numbers can be taken to be the run-time of the backward value iteration).
+In Figure~\ref{fig:cost}, we also report the average cost of the controlled trajectories over 100 instances of the optimal control problem with random initial conditions, chosen uniformly from $\setc{X} = [-1,1]^2$.